 Outside of museums, my personal interest is quite simple.
 I enjoy LEGO and I enjoy videogames.
 I was raised on Nintendo growing up with NES, SNES, N64 and when I was old enough, buying a Gamecube, Wii, Wii U, and Nintendo Switch.
 I've also owned Gameboys, DS', 3DS', Playstations and Xbox's.
 I would describe myself … Continue reading Design / Play / Disrupt

+This blog also appeared on 9to5Adv, a blog site dedicated to adventuring away from the 9 to 5 routine.
 The NC500 has been described as the ultimate road trip.
-500 and a bit miles around Scotland, starting in Inverness, and depending on what way you go working your way up the east coast, across the north coast, and down the west coast and back to Inverness.
-We did it the opposite.
-My partner and … Continue reading North Coast 500 – Part I
+500 and a bit miles around Scotland, starting in Inverness, and depending on what way you go working your way up the east coast, across the … Continue reading North Coast 500 – Part I

 In November 2017, Museums Galleries Scotland asked me to deliver a talk at the Nationally Significant Collections Meeting on using social media at Surgeons' Hall Museums.
 The following blog post is an amended transcript of the talk I delivered.
 Surgeons' Hall Museums, for those of you who don't know has been open to the public since 1832 … Continue reading Good Social (Media) Practice